-User Setting User Name Group Privilege Mode Authentication Protocol Authentication Password Encryption Protocol Encryption Key ncauth 💌 None (8 ~ 16 chars) None (8 ~ 16 chars) Add
+User Setting User Name Group Privilege Mode Authentication Protocol Authentication Password Encryption Protocol Encryption Key ~ ncauth 💌 None (8 ~ 16 chars) None (8 ~ 16 chars) Add

-Figure 4-2-29 SNMPv3 Users Configuration page screenshot
+Figure 4-2-29 SNMPv3 Users Configuration Page Screenshot

-Object Description

-User Name A string identifying the user name that this entry should belong to.

-The allowed string length is 1 to 16.

-• Group The SNMP Access Group.
-A string identifying the group name that this entry

-should belong to.
+Object Description User Name A string identifying the user name that this entry should belong to.
+The allowed string length is 1 to 16. • Group The SNMP Access Group.
+A string identifying the group name that this entry should belong to.
 Privilege Mode Indicates the security model that this entry should belong to.
-Possible security

-models are:

-NoAuth: None authentication and none privacy.
+Possible security models are: NoAuth: None authentication and none privacy.
 Auth: Authentication and none privacy.
 Priv: Authentication and privacy.
 The value of security level cannot be modified if entry already exists.
-That means

-you must first ensure that the value is set correctly.
+That means you must first ensure that the value is set correctly.
 Authentication Indicates the authentication protocol that this entry should belong to.
-Possible

-Protocol authentication protocols are:

-None: None authentication protocol.
+Possible Protocol authentication protocols are: None: None authentication protocol.
 MD5: An optional flag to indicate that this user using MD5 authentication protocol.
 SHA: An optional flag to indicate that this user using SHA authentication protocol.
-The value of security level cannot be modified if entry already exist.
+The value of security level cannot be modified if entry already exists.
 That means you must first ensure that the value is set correctly.
 Authentication A string identifying the authentication pass phrase.
-For both MD5 and SHA Password authentication protocol, the allowed string length is 8 to 16.
+For both MD5 and SHA Password authentication protocols, the allowed string length is 8 to 16.
 Encryption Protocol Indicates the privacy protocol that this entry should belong to.
 Possible privacy protocol are: None: None privacy protocol.
-DES: An optional flag to indicate that this user using DES authentication protocol.
-Encryption Key A string identifying the privacy pass phrase.
-The allowed string length is 8 to 16.